tomsanderson/soccer_touch_analysis/README.md

 - **Backend** (Python, FastAPI)
   - Endpoint to upload an audio file + some metadata.
   - Calls OpenAI Audio transcription API (model name configurable).
-  - Parses transcript into a list of events using the “V1 Schema & Grammar”.
+  - Sends the transcript + segment metadata to an OpenAI text model that emits StatsBomb-style JSON events (optionally falling back to the strict grammar parser when no model/keys are configured).
   - Returns:
     - CSV download containing all events.
     - Optionally JSON for UI.